 The Ninth Amendment to the Criminal Law extends the scope of bribery taking parties and increases the severity of punishment for bribery and corruption related cases.
 And the Eleventh Amendment to the Criminal Law increases the severity of punishment for bribery taking by non-state functionaries.
+The Amendment XII to the Criminal Law introduces seven aggravating circumstances for the offence of offering a bribe, resulting in directly responsible person and other persons directly liable for the relevant unit offences potentially facing harsher criminal penalties.
 The supervisory commissions at the national, provincial, and county levels have been established to ensure that supervision covers everyone who exercises public power.
 All these aforementioned instruments are expected to contribute to preventing bribery and corruption.